The Swetky Agency

 If he can make it as a writer, he’ll have plenty of money to allow him to move out of his dysfunctional household and into a posh high-rise overlooking Lake Michigan on Chicago’s near north side.
 Of course, at sixteen years of age, he’ll need another break or two to complete his transformation from familial doormat to literary phenom.
 He’ll need the support of a good woman…a wife.
 The only problem is that he hasn’t a single candidate in mind.

-Or, more appropriately, he has every single girl he knows in mind.
-Unfortunately, no one else knows it.
+Or, more appropriately, he has every girl he knows in mind.
+Unfortunately, the girl doesn’t know it.

 When finally he sets his sites on the fantasy girl of his dreams—someone with nearly as many problems as he at home—he makes up his mind to claim her.
-But he soon learns that she’s going steady with the captain of the school’s football team, and he’ll have to fight the jock to win her love and claim his prize.
+But he soon learns that she’s going steady with the captain of the school’s football team, and he’ll have to fight the jock and win in order to claim his prize.

-When the jock is killed in a drive-by shooting, all eyes fall on Rabit, who feels his chances for salvation slipping quickly away.
+When the jock is killed in a drive-by shooting, all eyes fall on Rabit, who feels his chances at salvation slipping quickly away.

-After holding up to an intense police grilling, Rabit learns that the woman of his dreams had been cheating on her boyfriend with a basketball player from a rival school.
+After holding up to an intense police grilling, Rabit learns that his “Dream Girl” had been cheating on her boyfriend—one of Rabit’s classmates--with a basketball player from a rival school.
 “How many goddam jocks do I have to go through to get her?” he wonders before a mentor steps in to help set his thinking straight.

 Opening